Changissnz/goals/README.md

 # Philosophy is Useless

-It is supposed to be. it seeks to construct the fundamentals and stops when it is done rationalizing the base.
+It is supposed to be.
+It seeks to construct the fundamentals from the vantage point of the thinker and stops when it is done rationalizing the base.
 No one philosophizes when they are working.

 Philosophy is a thinker's hobby and another one of politic's many tools.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------